 - Maximum credits – six credits of independent study may be accepted toward graduation (though more may be completed, if desired).

 - Minimum hours of supervised activity – three hours per week per credit hour are required through the duration of a 16-week semester (3 credit hours requires 9 hours/week or 144 hours/semester).

 - A letter grade as assigned by the supervising faculty member.

 - Students should speak with and identify a supervising faculty member (mentor) with whom he/she will conduct the independent study.
 The project and the number of credits shall be determined before attempting to enroll in FRSC 492.

-- Students and their supervising faculty mentor must complete the Undergraduate independent study application.
-Once this is turned in to and approved by the Undergraduate Director, she will request an override on the student's behalf.
+- Students and their supervising faculty mentor must complete the Independent Study Contract.
+Once this is emailed to and approved by the Undergraduate Director, she will request an override on the student's behalf.
 The Undergraduate Director will provide the student and mentor with any necessary forms, due dates, etc. required for the independent study.